 Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

-An example of a Lease Extension case for a West London property is 137 & 139 Haberdasher Street in December 2013.
+An example of a Lease Extension case for a West London premises is 137 & 139 Haberdasher Street in December 2013.
 The Tribunal determines in accordance with section 48 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 that the premium for the extended lease for each Property should be £12,350.00.
-This case related to 2 flats.
-The unexpired residue of the current lease was 72.39 years.
+This case was in relation to 2 flats.
+The remaining number of years on the lease was 72.39 years.